 The electric bilge pumps are submersible.
-One electric bilge pump is located under the berth of the aft cabin and can be accessed by opening the floor hatch.
-The second electric bilge pump can be accessed through the toilet compartment.
+One electric bilge pump is located in the stern of the boat, and the pump is accessible through the inspection hatch in the engine bracket.

+The second electric bilge pump is located under the front cabin floor.
 The electric pumps are by default in automatic mode and pump out the bilge once the float-switch is triggered.
 The electric bilge pumps can also be started manually from the boat's main control panel.

-- (1) Manual bilge pump
+- (1) Aft electric bilge pump

-- (2) Aft electric bilge pump
+- (2) Manual bilge pump

 - (3) Front electric bilge pump

-- (4) Hull through valves